oracle-livelabs/security/accessgovernance-oci-iam/create-oci-resource/create-oci-resource.md

   ![Select Policies](images/policy-page.png)

-2. On the Policies page, Click on *Create Policy* each time to create 3 policies : **tf1-auditors-policy, tf2-network-admins-policy and tf3-security-admins-policy**
+2. On the Policies page, Click on *Create Policy* each time to create 3 policies : **auditors-policy, network-admins-policy and security-admins-policy**

     ```
-    Name: tf1_auditors_policy
+    Name: auditors_policy
     Description: Access Policy for Auditors
     Compartment: Ensure your root compartment is selected
     Policy Builder: Select the show manual editor checkbox